Mediacauseagency/classy-to-hubspot/README.md

 [![CircleCI](https://circleci.com/gh/Mediacauseagency/classy-to-hubspot.svg?style=svg)](https://circleci.com/gh/Mediacauseagency/classy-to-hubspot)

-A `node` intermediary between the Classy and HubSpot APIs.

 ### Overview
-This node project will run a cron job every 30 minutes to get the transaction data from Classy for a specific org and send it to HubSpot.
-The first time it runs, it will get all of the transaction data.
-For the following times, it will filter the query for transactions that have been updated in the last 35 minutes (the 5 minute buffer is to account for the time that the job is running).
+Gets all transaction data from Classy for a specific org and formats it and sends it to HubSpot.

 ### Getting started
 1. Make sure node is installed.
 2. Run `npm run setup`.
 This will install all of the node packages and create an empty `history` directory.
 3. Get the API keys from a fellow dev and add them to a `.env` file in the project's root directory.
-4. Run `npm run start`.
+4. Run `npm run start` (or `node src/index.js`).

 ### Running tests
 `npm run test` will do the following: